Alma Deutscher: Critical reception

 Deutscher's musical idiom draws on the harmonic framework of 18th and 19th century classical music.
 Renowned Austrian critic Wilhelm Sinkovicz expressed his astonishment, when reviewing a performance of Deutscher's piano concerto in Vienna, that despite "moving in the Romantic worlds of Mendelssohn and Grieg, Deutscher's music is full of extraordinarily original ideas and genuine surprises."
 He concluded that it is a misconception that composers must reinvent musical language anew in each generation.
-"The world turns in a circle", he wrote, "but always sprouts new, beautiful flowers, if one only lets them sprout."
+"The world turns in a circle", he wrote, "but always sprouts new, beautiful flowers, if one only lets them sprout".

-On the other hand, critics committed to musical modernism have criticized Deutscher's refusal to embrace the harsh dissonances that characterize much of classical music since the second half of the twentieth century.
-For example, after a performance of Deutscher's Piano Concerto in Lucerne in 2018, a reviewer for the newspaper Luzerner Zeitung criticized the concerto's "pastel-melodious" idiom and asserted that "the duty of the young generation of artists should be to give to the audience not what it wants, but what it needs".

-The Wall Street Journal later observed that Deutscher's music is perceived as provocative by those who are committed to musical modernism.
-They "dislike her music for the same reason audiences love it.
+On the other hand, critics who are committed to modernism have criticized Deutscher's refusal to embrace the harshness that characterizes much of classical music since the second half of the twentieth century.
+An editorial in The Wall Street Journal by Barton Swaim observed that Deutscher's music is perceived as provocative by such critics, who "dislike her music for the same reason audiences love it.
 They object to its traditional tonality, its straightforward emotional appeal".
 In May 2022, the Leading Article of The Times endorsed Deutscher's call for beautiful music: "Deutscher seeks audiences rather than disciples.
 She is surely right to hold that the surest way to introduce her generation to the joys of classical music is to provide something beautiful".

 Operas

 The Sweeper of Dreams (2012)

 Deutscher's first completed opera, from age seven, is a short work inspired by Neil Gaiman's story, "The Sweeper of Dreams", with the text adapted from a libretto by Elizabeth Adlington.
 Parts of the score came to Deutscher in a dream.
 The first performance of the opera was in Israel in 2013.
 In the story, a job is advertised for a Sweeper of Dreams, who is to help people forget their nightmares.
 The three middle-aged men on the committee are shocked to discover that the only candidate, Alex, is a sixteen-year-old girl.
-Her interviewers mock her, because she "committed two terrible crimes: the first was being a child, the second was being female."
+Her interviewers mock her, because she "committed two terrible crimes: the first was being a child, the second was being female".

 The theme of female empowerment is recurrent in Deutscher's operas, and also dominates her full length opera, Cinderella.
-She told The New York Times in 2019: "I'm a very strong feminist and I'm really happy that I was born now, when girls are allowed to develop their talents.".
+She told The New York Times in 2019: "I'm a very strong feminist and I'm really happy that I was born now, when girls are allowed to develop their talents."
 She said she is particularly attracted to stories of women overcoming adversity.